symfony/symfony-docs/notifier/texters.rst

                 // the phone number to send the SMS message to '+1411111111',
                 // the message
-                'A new login was detected!'
+                'A new login was detected!',
+                // optionally, you can override default "from" defined in transports '+1422222222',
             );

             $sentMessage = $texter->send($sms);